nickmarotta/WoW-Interface2/_retail_/Interface/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v90200.7.1
+## Changed in v90200.10.1

-* Fixed a typo in the Architect's Reserve treasure requirements that was causing an error when it was up
+* Fixed an error that would happen on maps with mobs that have routes associated